The officer and her assistant regarded Malmquist with placid expressions. “Keoi zoekdou houci go gudoijan,” said the former.

 “Oh, yes, but why should that be a problem?”

-“Can your typical 72 year-old woman have sex?”
+“Can your typical seventy-two year-old woman have sex?”

 “Aren’t you all dried up by then?”

 “You sure are old-fashioned.
 Everyone knows a woman’s sexual ability gets better as she ages.
 I’ll show you later.
-For now, you’ve got a lot of blossoming—and language learning—to do before you can fantasize about your future.”
+For now, you’ve got a lot of blossoming to do.”

 “What if I don’t want to work for a master?”